Indicators for Setting Stop losses in Indices Trading

 Automatic Stop Loss Order and TP Order Indicator

-Parabolic SAR is like an Automatic Stop Loss Order and TP Order Indicator used to set a trailing trading price stop loss
+Parabolic SAR is like an Automatic Stop Loss Order and TP Order Indicator used to set a trailing price stop loss

 Parabolic SAR provides excellent exit points.

-In an upward trend, you should close long trades when the trading price falls below the Parabolic SAR indicator
+In an upward trend, you should close long trades when the price falls below the Parabolic SAR indicator

-If you are long then the trading price is above the parabolic SAR, the SAR will move upward every day, regardless of the direction in which the trading price is moving.
+If you are long then the price is above the parabolic SAR, the SAR will move upward every day, regardless of the direction in which the price is moving.
 The amount the Parabolic SAR indicator moves up depends on amount that stock trading prices moves.

 Picture of parabolic SAR and how it is used